CariZa/chef_kubernetes_practice/README.md

-# Chef code fore Terraform
+# Chef code for Terraform

 ## Files